Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

-Whatever tactic you choose or however you try to get your first job in the film business, make sure you keep at it with the right attitude, odds are you will eventually run into someone who will take you up on your offer.
+Whatever tactic you choose or try to get your first job in the film business, make sure you keep at it with the right attitude.
+Odds are you will eventually run into someone who will take you up on your offer.

 Once you get an internship, get to know as many people on the production as you can.